Facets of Symmetric Edge Polytopes for Graphs with Few Edges: Graphs with Few Edges and Overlapping Cycles

-\begin{example} Figures~\ref{fig:cbexample0},~\ref{fig:cbexample1}, and~\ref{fig:cbexample2} below illustrate some of the facet-defining functions for the symmetric edge polytope of \(\CB(4,2,2)\).
-The vertices are labeled with their function values, and the edges are labeled ``~\(+\)~" if they're ascending and ``~\(-\)~" if they're descending. \end{example}
+\begin{example} Figures~\ref{fig:cbexample0},~\ref{fig:cbexample1}, and~\ref{fig:cbexample2} illustrate some of the facet-defining functions for the symmetric edge polytope of \(\CB(4,2,2)\).
+The vertices are labeled with their function values, and the edges are labeled ``~\(+\)~" if they are ascending and ``~\(-\)~" if they are descending. \end{example}

-We have progress toward Conjecture~\ref{conj:nn+1} in two special cases.
+Using these results, we can make partial progress toward Conjecture~\ref{conj:nn+1} in two special cases, given below in Theorem~\ref{thm:general F less than M} and Proposition~\ref{prop:max CB less than M}.